 You can reset Microsoft Edge to its default settings on Windows 11 by navigating through the browser’s settings menu.

-Resetting Microsoft Edge reverts its settings to their original state, effectively clearing out accumulated data and problematic configurations that can cause slowdowns or crashes.
-This process is ideal for troubleshooting issues like persistent unwanted ads or browser hijacking malware.
+Resetting Microsoft Edge returns its settings to their original state.
+This clears out accumulated data and problematic configurations (settings that aren’t working right) that can cause slowdowns or crashes.
+This process works well to troubleshoot issues like persistent unwanted ads or browser hijacking malware.

 When you reset Edge, it clears your browsing cache, cookies, and disables installed extensions.
-This action can resolve numerous bugs impacting browser performance.
-For instance, this often fixes the common issue of Edge running unexpectedly slow on Windows 11.
+This can fix a lot of bugs that slow down your browser, like Edge running unexpectedly slow on Windows 11.
+While it will remove your open tabs and extensions, it keeps your bookmarks and passwords safe if you’re signed into your Microsoft account.

 How to Back Up Your Edge Profile Before a Hard Reset

-Pro Tip: Before doing a hard reset, back up your data.
+Pro Tip: Back up your data before performing a hard reset.
 Go to %localappdata%\Microsoft\Edge\User Data in your file explorer.
 Copy the Default folder to a safe place like your desktop.
 This ensures you have a backup if something goes wrong.

 How to Reset Microsoft Edge to Default Settings: The Standard Method

-This is the safest way to fix most problems.
+This is generally the safest way to fix most problems.

 - Open Microsoft Edge.